 Season Two of Jane Campion’s female detective series was disorientating from the off.
-Season One’s familar glaciers and lakes were replaced by downtown Sydney in a move so off-putting that I actually felt car sick.
-I even looked up on Wikipedia to see if Detective Sergeant Robin Griffith really was a Sydneyite…
+Season One’s familiar glaciers and lakes were replaced by downtown Sydney in a fish-out-of-water move so jarring, I actually felt car sick.
+So realistic was the suburban-cop-reassigned-to-the-sticks story that I even looked up on Wikipedia to see if Detective Sergeant Robin Griffith really was a Sydneyite…

 Okay, so let’s cut to the crux of what I would like to talk about today – cause, effect and coincidence.
 China Girl opens with a pair of brothel workers disposing of a young, Asian sex worker’s body in a suitcase on behalf of a sleazy, German named “Puss.”
 Personally, I prefer a killer’s identity to remain part of the mystery, but so far; fair enough.

 Puss thinks he’s a political revolutionary; savior and toughener-up of women everywhere but, in fact, his fucked-up childhood means he’s nothing more than a semi-intellectual, hate-filled pimp who acts out by cajoling young women into prostitution.

 Our hero, Robin Moss is charged with mentoring green-behind-the-gills Oggmonster cop, Miranda.
 Robin also ponders meeting up with Mary (played by Campion’s real-life daughter, Alice Englert) – the daughter she gave away after having been raped by multiple men, aged 16.

 The series frankly, brutally and brilliantly shows women’s age-old and continued mistreatment at the hands of men, the gritty underbelly of Sydney’s sex trade and issues of gender, sexuality, motherhood, abandonment, abuse, manipulation and (in Mary’s case) coming of age.